SolidSnake90/drag_drop_tkinter/README.md

-Tkinter Drag and drop implementaion.
+Tkinter Drag and drop implementaion. only works on windows